smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 Going Continuous
 ===============================================================================

-If you take both ideas to the limit you end up at Continuous Delivery and Continuous Deployment.
-They are very similar and focus on taking your code into production.
+If you take both approaches to the limit you end up at Continuous Delivery and Continuous Deployment.
+Shipping more frequently and being ready to release at any moment.

-Continuous Delivery is where you create potential releases all the time.
-You can deploy your code in development to production-like environments for comprehensive testing.
-You then choose which release to deploy.
-This is in essence our Last Known Good including the deployment process.
-You could take it further and include a big button to deploy into production what you have made.
-Press the button often.
-Always be able to ship.
+With Continuous Delivery it is important to be able to release at any point.
+What and when to release is chosen based on needs and features.
+Two common practices are maintaining an automated deployment and doing comprehensive testing in development by deploying to production-like environments.
+This is in essence our Last Known Good including the deployment process with more frequent releases.

 Continuous Deployment deploys every build into production which passes through all the automated testing and validation.
 It is what you would get if after you tested